rails/rails/README.md

 ```

 This relies on the fact that you will already have handled authentication of the user, and
-that a successful authentication sets a signed cookie with the user_id.
+that a successful authentication sets a signed cookie with the `user_id`.
 This cookie is then
 automatically sent to the connection instance when a new connection is attempted, and you
-use that to set the current_user.
+use that to set the `current_user`.
 By identifying the connection by this same current_user,
 you're also ensuring that you can later retrieve all open connections by a given user (and
 potentially disconnect them all if the user is deleted or deauthorized).